sharedferret/Sparkle-Turntable-Bot/README.md

 * NONE: The bot will never awesome
 * VOTE: The bot awesomes when a vote threshold is met (# of awesomes)
 * CHAT: The bot awesomes when enough people say a bonus phrase
+* DICE: The bot awesomes if the current DJ rolls a 4 or higher using /roll
 * AUTO: The bot auto-awesomes

 ### Room enforcement